Cardisk/CString/README.md

 >***The examples of the usage of these functions are inside the file
 >`src/main.c`***
 >
+>*AT THE MOMENT THIS LIBRARY IS BROKEN, I'M MAKING SOME CHANGING INSIDE IT!*.
+>
 >>**NOTE:** inside `cstring.h` is already declared a *TYPE*
 >>constant and defined with *char*.